 '''

 QFeatures(..., assayLinks = NULL)

 S4 method for signature 'QFeatures'

 show(object)

 S3 method for class 'QFeatures'

 plot(x, interactive = FALSE, ...)

-S4 method for signature 'QFeatures, ANY, ANY, ANY'
+S4 method for signature 'QFeatures,ANY,ANY,ANY'

 x[i, j, ..., drop = TRUE]

 S4 method for signature 'QFeatures, character, ANY, ANY'

 x[i, j, k, ..., drop = TRUE]

 S4 method for signature 'QFeatures'

 c(x, ...)

 S4 method for signature 'QFeatures'

+dims(x, use.names = TRUE)

+S4 method for signature 'QFeatures'

 '''

 '''

-dims(x, use.names = TRUE)

-S4 method for signature 'QFeatures'

 nrows(x, use.names = TRUE)

 S4 method for signature 'QFeatures'

 ncols(x, use.names = TRUE)

 S4 method for signature 'QFeatures'

 rowData(x, use.names = TRUE, ...)

-S4 replacement method for signature 'QFeatures, DataFrameList'
+S4 replacement method for signature 'QFeatures,DataFrameList'

 rowData(x) <- value

-S4 replacement method for signature 'QFeatures, ANY'
+S4 replacement method for signature 'QFeatures,ANY'

 rowData(x) <- value

 rbindRowData(object, i)

 selectRowData(x, rowvars)

 rowDataNames(x)

 S4 replacement method for signature 'QFeatures, character'

-names(x) \leftarrow value
+names(x) <- value

+longFormat(object, colvars = NULL, rowvars = NULL, index = 1L)

 addAssay(x, y, name, assayLinks)

 removeAssay(x, i)

 replaceAssay(x, y, i)

 S4 replacement method for signature 'QFeatures, ANY, ANY'

-x[[i, j, \ldots]] \leftarrow value
+x[[i, j, ...]] <- value

 S4 method for signature 'QFeatures'

 updateObject(object, ..., verbose = FALSE)

 dropEmptyAssays(object, dims = 1:2)

 '''

-...
 See MultiAssayExperiment for details.
 For plot, further arguments passed to igraph::plot.igraph.

 assayLinks An optional AssayLinks.

 object An instance of class QFeatures.

-x An instance of class QFeatures.
+х An instance of class QFeatures.

 interactive A logical(1).
 If TRUE, an interactive graph is generated using plotly.
 Else, a static plot using igraph is generated.
-We recommend interactive exploration when the QFeatures object contains more than 50 assays.
+We recommend interactive exploration

+QFeatures
-i An indexing vector.
-See the corresponding section in the documentation for more details.

-j character(), logical(), or numeric() vector for subsetting by colData rows. drop logical (default TRUE) whether to drop empty assay elements in the ExperimentList. k character(), logical(), or numeric() vector for subsetting by assays use.names A logical(1) indicating whether the rownames of each assay should be propagated to the corresponding rowData. value The values to use as a replacement.
-See the corresponding section in the documentation for more details.
-A character() with the names of the rowData variables (columns) to retain in rowvars any assay.
-An object that inherits from SummarizedExperiment or a named list of assays. У When y is a list, each element must inherit from a SummarizedExperiment and the names of the list are used as the names of the assays to add.
-Hence, the list names must be unique and cannot overlap with the names of the assays already present in x.
-A character(1) naming the single assay.
-Ignored if y is a list of assays. name logical (default FALSE) whether to print extra messages verbose numeric() that defines the dimensions to consider to drop empty assays.
+when the QFeatures object contains more than 50 assays. i An indexing vector.
+See the corresponding section in the documentation for more details. j character(), logical(), or numeric() vector for subsetting by colData rows. drop $logical \ (default \ {\tt TRUE}) \ whether \ to \ drop \ empty \ assay \ elements \ in \ the \ {\tt ExperimentList}.$ k character(), logical(), or numeric() vector for subsetting by assays use.names A logical(1) indicating whether the rownames of each assay should be propagated to the corresponding rowData. value The values to use as a replacement.
+See the corresponding section in the documentation for more details. rowvars A character() with the names of the rowData variables (columns) to retain in any assay. colvars A character() that selects column(s) in the colData. index The assay indicator within each SummarizedExperiment object.
+A vector input is supported in the case that the SummarizedExperiment object(s) has more than one assay (default 1L) у An object that inherits from SummarizedExperiment or a named list of assays.
+When y is a list, each element must inherit from a SummarizedExperiment and the names of the list are used as the names of the assays to add.
+Hence, the list names must be unique and cannot overlap with the names of the assays already present in x. name A character(1) naming the single assay.
+Ignored if y is a list of assays. verbose logical (default FALSE) whether to print extra messages dims numeric() that defines the dimensions to consider to drop empty assays.
 1 for rows (i.e. assays without any features) and 2 for columns (i.e. assays without any samples).
 Default is 1:2.
 Any value other that 1 and/or 2 will trigger an error.